Consulting Veterinarians Contribute to the Pet HealthZone

 A contributing editor on the Pet HealthZone, Dr. Hawkins received her veterinary degree from the University of California, Davis, and practices in Orange County, Calif., where she also works at local animal shelters.

 Dr. Hawkins is also is an advisory faculty member for aspiring veterinary technologists at California State Polytechnic University Pomona.

-Dr. Lee has been published in numerous veterinary journals, including the Journal of American Veterinary Medical Association, the Journal of Veterinary Emergency Critical Care, and the Journal of Veterinary Internal Medicine.
+Dr. Lee, the author of two popular books on pets, has also been published in numerous veterinary journals, including the Journal of American Veterinary Medical Association, the Journal of Veterinary Emergency Critical Care, and the Journal of Veterinary Internal Medicine.
 She has also published several veterinary book chapters, and has been aired on radio and television to promote preventative medicine, animal health, and the overall well-being of pets.
-Dr. Lee is the former columnist at Prevention magazine and various other breed newsletters.
-She is the current contributing blogger to Pet Health Network.
-She lectures throughout the world on emergency, critical care, toxicology, and social media.
+Dr. Lee is a contributing author for Prevention magazine and various other breed newsletters.
+She lectures throughout the world on emergency and critical care.

-Dr. McConnell is vice president of Underwriting and chief veterinary medical officer for VPI Pet Insurance.
+Dr. McConnell is vice president of Underwriting and chief veterinary medical officer for Nationwide pet insurance.